hytopiagg/sdk/docs/server.entity.isenvironmental.md

 ## Entity.isEnvironmental property

 Whether the entity is environmental, if true it will not invoke its tick function or change position.
+It also cannot be animated or removed after spawning.

 **Signature:**